MicrosoftDocs/cognitive-toolkit-docs/articles/Coding-Guidelines.md

 * Case labels
 * Access control specifiers.

 Function declarations with long parameter lists may be split over multiple lines.
-The paramerter declaration on the split lines should be indented to the opening parenthesis of the function declaration.
+The parameter declaration on the split lines should be indented to the opening parenthesis of the function declaration.
 Calls to functions with long parameter lists may be split over multiple lines, the split lines should be indented to the opening parenthesis of the associated function statement.